 The expansion and redevelopment of our Adult Intensive Care Unit (ICU) has been funded thanks to the incredible support of Julia and Hans Rausing and other generous donors to our Critical Care Campaign.

-The first phase of the Adult Intensive Care Unit was opened as soon as possible, to be able to treat the increased number of patients being cared for in our Intensive Care Unit, due to the COVID-19 outbreak.
-Having this extra capacity has been a help to our staff at this incredibly challenging time for everyone.
+The first phase of the Adult Intensive Care Unit was fast-tracked and opened in March 2020 to treat the increased number of patients being cared for in our ICU due to the COVID-19 outbreak.

 Now all the construction phases are complete, the capacity of the new unit has increased by 45%, allowing the Trust to care for an additional 500 patients per year.

 We have specifically designed this new unit to create a first-of-its-kind patient-led approach to care, improving the recovery and wellbeing of patients by incorporating the latest innovations and digital solutions that can be personalised to reduce anxiety, pain and stress.
 The acoustics, lighting, layout and furnishing have all been selected for the patient’s brain, body and senses to rest and heal more effectively.